boscoh/WebGLStarterKit/readme.md

     > npm install

-# Typical workflow
+# Quick example

+The `WebGLStarterKit` assumes that you want to use ES6 and has been configured for that with `node.js`.

-Let's create a simple WebGL app `sample.js`:
+Let's create a simple WebGL app `octahedron.js`.

+First import the modules:

+    import three from "three.js";
+    import { WebGlWidget } from "./webglstarterkit.js";

+Then sublcass `WebGLWidget` and all your meshes in the constructor:

     class MyWidget extends WebGLWidget {

-        constructor( selector ) {
-            super( selector );
+            let material = new three.MeshLambertMaterial(
+                { color: 0xffff00 } );
+            let geom = new three.OctahedronGeometry(1, 0);
+            this.scene.add( new three.Mesh( geom, material ) )
+            this.fitCameraToShowAll();
         }

-        /* make objects */
-        let newObject = /* make your own object */
-        this.scene.append( newObject )

-        this.fitCameraToShowAll()
     }

+Don't forget to call `this.fitCameraToShowAll` to automatically place the camera.

-Then instantiate your class, by giving it a DOM selector
+Then instantiate your class to the DOM:

     var myWidget = MyWidget('#widget')

-Then use the following script to build your HTML page:
+Finally, use the following script to build your HTML page:

-    > ./buildwebgl sample.js
+    > ./buildwebgl octahedron.js

-Which will build `sample.compiled.js` and `sample.html`.

-Now open `sample.html`.
+Now open `octahedron.html`.

 # Animation Loop